 Secondary School Teachers, Except Special and Career/Technical Education Salary in Nevada

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Nevada?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Nevada?

 Median Annual Salary